 What to Expect

 A stay at Skanda Vale offers a chance to experience another way of living – where each day starts and ends with devotion, and where every activity encourages selfless action and mindful focus.
-It’s a chance to free yourself from distractions and deepen your devotion to God through worship, nature, work and community.
+It’s a chance to free yourself from distractions and deepen your devotion through worship, nature, work and community.

 Ashram accommodation is only available for devotees wishing to stay for a minimum of four nights.
 There is no maximum stay, but stays longer than two weeks will be reviewed periodically by the Swami’s Council.